PrinceAkpabio/flixi-movie-app/README.md

 # Project Description
-The project main goal is to display the results for the movie which the user searches for.
-The movie shows with the details page that the user can see it completely with different details about the film.
-No need to sign In/Sign Up for using the website.
+The project main goal is to display the results for movie trailers which the user searches for.
+Users need to sign In/Sign Up for using the website.

 # How to run the code
 1- Download the code-base.